 Compared to other institutions, the costs are relatively moderate (e.g. more expensive than DIS, but less expensive than ICC or LCIA).
+The SCC has released a cost calculation on their website here.

 The Board determines the fees of the arbitrators based on the amount in dispute in accordance with the Schedule of Costs in Appendix IV (Art.
 49.2; Art.
 2 of Appendix IV).
 According to the table of fees in Appendix IV the board has discretion to determine the arbitrators' fees within a certain scope of fees.
 The Board also fixes an amount to cover any reasonable expenses incurred by the arbitrator(s) and the SCC (Art.
 4 of Appendix IV).
 Co-arbitrators shall each receive 60 per cent of the fee of the Chairperson (Art.
 2.2 of Appendix IV).